 - Suitable for anywhere in the home

-Disadvantages of composite shutters
+Disadvantages of wood composite shutters

 Which Should You Choose?

-Composite and wood shutters both offer unique characteristics.
+Wood composite and real wood shutters both offer unique characteristics.
 As you begin to narrow down your choices, there are a few important factors to consider.
 First, determine the needs of your window and space.
 For a timeless look, Woodlore® Shutters are your budget friendly choice with unbeatable value.
 For high moisture areas, such as bathrooms and kitchens, you would benefit from the waterproof option available in Woodlore® Plus Shutters.

 Secondly, how wide or tall is your window?
 How much customization do you need?
 Made from premium hardwood, Brightwood™ and Normandy® Shutters are a good option for highly customized looks.
 If you have a very clear vision or interior design aesthetic to execute, wood shutters may be a better option.

 Finally, consider your budget.
-Wood shutters generally cost more than composite shutters, but provide a timeless aesthetic that will last many years with proper care and maintenance.
+Wood shutters generally cost more than wood composite shutters, but provide a timeless aesthetic that will last many years with proper care and maintenance.

 The best option to decorate your home is Norman® Window Treatments